Dangerous Tick Disease Found in Carbon County Squirrel

-CHEYENNE– The Wyoming Department of Health (WDH) is reminding Carbon County residents to take steps to prevent tularemia after an infected animal was found recently locally.
+The Wyoming Department of Health (WDH) is reminding Carbon County residents to take steps to prevent tularemia after an infected squirrel was recently found in Rawlins.

-A dying squirrel found in Rawlins recently tested positive for tularemia, a disease that can be serious and potentially deadly for humans.
+The dying squirrel tested positive for tularemia, a disease that can be serious and potentially deadly for humans.
 Wyoming Game and Fish Department staff submitted the animal to the Wyoming State Veterinary Laboratory in Laramie for testing.

 Tularemia, also known as deer fly fever or tick fever, is a bacterial disease affecting many species of wild and domestic animals and can be spread to humans.